Turned Out Nice Again

-Turned Out Nice Again is a 1941 British comedy film directed by Marcel Varnel and starring the Lancashire-born comedian George Formby.

-Made at Ealing Studios, Turned Out Nice Again premiered at the London Pavilion Cinema on 29 June 1941.
-It was adapted from the 1939 play As You Are by Hugh Mills and Wells Root which had appeared in the West End in early 1940.
+Turned Out Nice Again is a 1941 British comedy film directed by Marcel Varnel and starring George Formby and Peggy Bryan.
+It was written by Austin Melford (and, uncredited, Basil Dearden and John Dighton) adapted from the 1939 play As You Are by Hugh Mills and Wells Root.
+It was made at Ealing Studios.

 Plot

 George Pearson, an employee at an underwear factory, is caught between his modern wife and his meddling mother.
 After buying a special yarn and getting his wife to promote it, he has an argument with his boss, Mr Dawson who insults Pearson's wife and refuses to apologise.
 Pearson then resigns.
 After finding out that the yarn is actually worth a fair amount, Mr Dawson tries to buy it from Pearson but he has some competition.